pratiktri/server_init_harden/README.md

 ### 4. [Optionally] Reset the url  for apt repo from VPS provided CDN to OS provided ones

 Most VPS provider change the location from which operating system downloads software from (i.e. *apt* repository); usually to CDNs that are maintained by them.
-While, this greatly improves time taken to install applications, it does come with its security implications (what if they insert tracker/sniffer in application?).
+While, this greatly improves time taken to install applications, it does come with its security implications (what if they insert tracker/sniffer in an application?).

 However, one can also argue that if the OS (i.e. Linux) is installed by the providers, then OS itself is a more likely place where they might want to insert something dirty.